not-fl3/macroquad-website/content/articles/java.md

 Adding code inside MainActivity works in a quite literal way - there is a MainActivity.java template: [MainActivity.java](https://github.com/not-fl3/miniquad/blob/master/java/MainActivity.java).
 Each crate based on miniquad can ask the build system to add some lines into `//% MAIN_ACTIVITY_ON_RESUME` or `//% whatever`.

-Fortunately Java is not against recurring lines in imprts declaration,
+Fortunately Java is not against recurring lines in imports declaration,
 ```java
 import android.app.Activity;
 import android.app.Activity;